Open City Docs

 The Art of Non-Fiction

 Open City Docs is home to several projects in the world of documentary.
 Founded at UCL by Michael Stewart in 2010, Open City Docs is dedicated to developing and supporting non-fiction storytellers.
-The organisation nurtures the next generation of filmmakers, audio producers and VR filmmakers through training programmes, an annual film festival and other screening projects throughout the year.

 WHAT IS OPEN CITY DOCUMENTARY FESTIVAL?